-Materials required for antibody generation & isotype switching pFUSEss-CHIg and pFUSE2ss-CLIg plasmids are designed to change a monoclonal antibody from one isotype to another, therefore, enabling the generation of antibodies with the same antigen affinity but with different effector functions (increased or reduced ADCC and CDC).
-Furthermore, they can be used to produce entire antibodies from Fab or scFv fragments.
+Materials required for antibody generation & isotype switching pFUSE-CLIg and pFUSE-CHIg plasmids are designed to change a monoclonal antibody from one isotype to another, therefore, enabling the generation of antibodies with the same antigen affinity but with different effector functions (increased or reduced ADCC and CDC).
+Furthermore, they can be used to produce entire IgG antibodies from Fab or scFv fragments.

-- pFUSE2ss-CLIg plasmid that features the constant region of the kappa or lambda light chains. pFUSE2ss-CLIg plasmids are selectable with blasticidin (sold separately, see RELATED PRODUCTS). - pFUSEss-CHIg plasmid for the constant region of the heavy chain.
-This plasmid is selectable with ZeocinTM.
+- pFUSE2ss-CLIg plasmid that features the constant region of the kappa or lambda light chains. pFUSE2ss-CLIg plasmids are selectable with blasticidin (sold separately, see RELATED PRODUCTS). - pFUSEss-CHIg plasmid for the constant region of the heavy chain, this plasmid is selectable with ZeocinTM.